doeixd/Open-Commerce-Standard/docs/standards-alignment.md

 * JSON-only clients can safely ignore `@context`.
 * JSON-LD-aware clients can parse it semantically.

-This allows OCS to integrate with **Hydra, RDF, and Linked Data** tools if needed.
+This allows OCP to integrate with **Hydra, RDF, and Linked Data** tools if needed.

 ---